ni1o1/pybdshadow/paper.md

 date: 30 April 2022
 bibliography: paper.bib
 ---

 # Summary

 In recent years, the digital twin (DT) technology is a rapidly developing research area, however it is still in its early stages[@9267879-1; @9254288-2].
 An urban DT is a digital version of a smart city that may be used to simulate and visualize real-world events in an urban setting.
 It's often portrayed as interactive platforms that can capture and show real-time 3D spatio-temporal data in order to simulate urban environments and data flows.

-With the development of remote sensing technology, researchers are able to obtain large-scale building data within the urban area, and the availability of these data is of great importance for the study of urban building shadows[citation needed].
-Building shadows, as one of the most important elements in urban environments, have an impact on a variety of features of the urban environment.
+Building shadows, as one of the significant elements in urban DT, have an impact on a variety of features of the urban environment.
+With the development of remote sensing, photogrammetry and deep learning technology, researchers are able to obtain city-scale building data with high resolution.
+These newly emerged building data provides an available data source for generating and analyzing building shadows[citation needed].

-研究表明，建筑物阴影对城区局部地表温度存在一定的影响[@DAI201977-3]，并进一步作用于城市热岛[@PARK2021101655-4]；近些年开始飞速发展的光伏新能源发电也受到建筑物遮光的影响，建筑的阴影会降低光伏系统的生电效率[@WU2021116884-5]，同时，研究建筑物阴影分布有利于寻找最佳的光伏板位置[@YADAV201811-6]，实现最大收益的光能利用。
-阴影可以作为环境的一部分对其产生影响，另一方面，建筑阴影也可以作为建筑的一种属性还原城市环境中的建筑物[7]；此外，建筑物阴影也在城市区域规划[8]、噪声传播（广义阴影）[@bolin2020investigation-9]、灾后建筑重建等方面有着重要的作用。而随着摄影测量及深度学习等技术的发展，建筑轮廓数据的快速且便利地获取[?]为我们分析在光照作用下的阴影位置提供了机会。

-对建筑阴影数据的分析具有重要的研究意义，因此，
-There is an urgent need for a tool 从建筑数据中计算阴影，对阴影进行分析与可视化的工具具有 package for building shadow calculation, analysis and visualization
+Therefore, there is an urgent need for a tool to generate building shadows from building data and provide corresponding analyzing methods.
+Such tool can provide brand new and valuable data source for supporting the field of urban studies.

-也因此

 # State of the art

+Building shadows have been shown to affect local surface temperature in metropolitan environments, which will generate thermal influence to the greenery, water, and impervious structures on the urban heat island[@DAI201977-3; @PARK2021101655-4].

+In the field of photovoltaic(PV), building integrated PV systems are expected to disseminate due to effective use of urban space.
+Researchers also focus on the power output performance affected by the shading of buildings[@WU2021116884-5].
+Study of the spatial-temporal distribution of building shadow is conducive  in determining the best location for photovoltaic panels to maximize energy generation[@YADAV201811-6].

+In addition, building shadows also play a significant role in the field of urban planning, noise propagation[@bolin2020investigation-9], and post-disaster building rehabilitation.

 相关研究：
 利用阴影数据进行的研究有哪些？分别有什么应用？